 The internal linking is a very powerful SEO tool and should not be limited to navigation.
-Behind many well-ranked websites hides a clever internal linking.
+Behind many well-ranked websites hides a smart internal linking.
 Are all internal links set correctly and do they work?
-Are the most important pages of your website linked internally?
+Are the most essential pages of your website linked internally?
 Are there any internal NoFollow links or links that lead to pages that no longer exist?

-In addition to the text, images are the most important visible components of a website.
+In addition to the text, images are the most essential visible components of a website.
 Do the images you use on your website have SEO compliant filenames and the ideal file size to ensure fast loading time?
-Because Google still does not recognize content on images very well, it is also advisable to use individual alt tags for all images in which the search engines are given an indication of the content of these images.
+Because Google still does not recognize content on images very well, it is also advisable to use individual alt tags for all images in which the search engines are indicated the content of these images.
 Are such alt tags assigned to all pictures on your website?

 In HTML documents, you can use six types of headings, which are identified by < h1 > to < h6 >.
 Their size should follow their hierarchy: < h1 > is the most important heading, so it should be the most prominent and therefore the largest.
 They follow hierarchically ordered < h2 > to < h6 >.
 Especially relevant to SEO are the H1 and H2 tags.
 The SEO OnPage Audit checks all H tags on a website.

-The title element of a website is used by Google as one of the most important factors for calculating the ranking in the search results pages.
+Google uses the title element of a website as one of the most important factors for calculating the ranking in the search results pages.
 Are there appropriate title tags for all pages on your website and do they meet these SEO standards?
 In particular, it depends on the correct length of the titles, as these, if they are too long in the Google search results are cut off.
 Also, all pages should have an individual title so that it does not come to keyword cannibalization.